 These gifts for people with migraine are perfect for those who love to cook or are just getting into cooking as a way to help them in their journey to healing.

-- The Wand by PureWine - I have a post on how to use wine wands, but I’ve been using these ever since I saw them at the Migraine World Summit and they actually work.
+- The Wand by PureWine - I have a post on how to use wine wands, but they actually work.
 What makes these different from the drops you might fine elsewhere is they’re the only product that removes both sulfites and histamines from the wine without adding anything to it or changing the flavor.
 In fact, even if you don’t have migraine, these work by restoring your wine to the original flavor even if it’s been open a few days.
 If you are like me and have trouble drinking certain wines, especially reds, you may want to give this a try.
-20% off with code LOVEWINE20 direct or available on Amazon without the discount.
+20% off with code SAVE20 direct or available on Amazon without the discount.

-- The Dizzy Cook Cookbook - Nothing like a little self promotion, right?
-My cookbook launched this year and is not only filled with recipes, but also has a lot of tips for natural treatments in general.
+- The Dizzy Cook Cookbook - This is my best selling cookbook and it brings you natural treatments, my story with vestibular migraine, and lots of comfort food recipes that fit a migraine diet.
 Endorsed by leading neurologists, like Dr. David Buchholz of Heal Your Headache and Dr. Shin Beh of Victory Over Vestibular Migraine, it's well-rounded with lots of tips to get you cooking meals the whole family will love.
 And even if you're vegetarian, over 70 recipes of the 90+ can be made veggie-friendly.
 If you order directly from me at The Dizzy Cook Shop, which supports this website vs. Amazon, I'll sign it directly to you or a friend.
 You can also sign up for private consultations and cooking classes there as well.

 - A Good Dutch Oven - This is an investment piece, but there are some really reasonable brands like Lodge, which is a great way to start.
 If you're looking for something that you can keep for years (and pass down to other family), consider investing in a classic Le Creuset.
 I've had mine for 6-10 years and it's still beautiful.
 A dutch oven is a heavy cast iron pot that has a tight fitting lid that can move easily from the stove top to the oven, so it's ideal for pot roast, pulled pork, and other items that require braising.
 I even love it for soups and oven-baked rice pilaf.

 - Air Fryer Lid or Air Fryer - If you already own a 6qt instant pot, this air fryer lid is a natural add on that doesn't require a ton of extra space for a full air fryer.
-Air fryers are great at cooking weeknight meals quickly and easily, as well as crisping up potatoes or vegetables without a ton of extra oil.
-My two favorite recipes I've used it for are this pork tenderloin, which cuts the cooking time down from 45 minutes to about 20, and these crispy chicken tenders.
+It's good for 2 people.
+And I love my Cosori now that my family has grown.
+Air fryers are great at cooking weeknight meals quickly and easily, as well as crisping up potatoes or vegetables without extra oil.
+Here are some of my favorite air fryer recipes.
 Also if you're highly sensitive to strong smelling food, this tends to be less noticeable than a slow cooker.

 - Onion Glasses - Or for those on a migraine diet - shallot glasses.
 These nerdy specs shield your eyes from chopping anything that might make you tear up and potentially trigger an attack.